benwilcock/cf-cqrs-microservice-sampler/README.md

 This project demonstrates how to build cloud native Command & Query Responsibility Separation and Event Sourcing applications using Pivotal Cloud Foundry.

-It combines the following technical elements in order to produce one logical application - a **'Product Data Service'**.
+It combines the following technical elements in order to produce one logical application - a **'Product Data Service'**...

  - CQRS and Event Sourcing using the [Axon CQRS Framework](http://www.axonframework.org/)
  - Microservices using [Spring Boot](http://projects.spring.io/spring-boot/)
  - 12-Factor configuration using [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/)
+ - Various other Spring Cloud things in the background like:-
+   - Spring Cloud Service Registry for service discovery (Netflix Eureka)
+   - Spring Cloud Bus (for push-enabled configuration changes)
+   - Spring Cloud Connectors (for connecting to backing-stores like MySQL)

 I'm using [Pivotal PCF-Dev](https://pivotal.io/pcf-dev) for this demo.